Chi Tau: Chapters

-Note: A separate local fraternity with this name was established at Chico State University in 1939.
+A separate local fraternity, Chi Tau, was established at Chico State University in 1939.
 This was ten years after the demise of the original Chi Tau national.
-Any name similarity to the North Carolina-established group is mere coincidence.
+Any name similarity to the North Carolina-established group is a mere coincidence.
 (Note: This unaffiliated local is notorious for a hazing death on the Chico campus.
 See Chi Tau (local), accessed 8 Jun 2019.)